Eric Fleming (footballer): Eaglehawk (BFL)

 On 17 April 1935 he was granted a clearance to the Eaglehawk Football Club in the Bendigo Football League, where he had been appointed captain-coach.
 Eaglehawk won the 1935 BFL premiership.

-In March 1936, it was reported that, "Fleming has been reappointed at Eaglehawk, but will return to Oakleigh if employment can be found for him"; and, on 30 March 1936, he played for Oakleigh in a pre-season match against North Melbourne.Fleming not for Oakleigh, The Age, (Wednesday, 8 April 1936), p.7.
+In March 1936, it was reported that, "Fleming has been reappointed at Eaglehawk, but will return to Oakleigh if employment can be found for him"; and, on 30 March 1936, he played for Oakleigh in a pre-season match against North Melbourne.
 He returned to Eaglehawk, and was captain-coach for the entire 1936.
 Eaglehawk lost the 1936 BFL Preliminary Final to the Kyneton Football Club, coached by ex-Footscray player Bill Spurling: 11.18 (84) to 22.14 (146).

 General Motors-Holdens (SMFL)

 On 4 May 1937 the Saturday Morning Football League registered Fleming, along with ex-South Melbourne Jack Graham, ex-Sturt and Carlton Keith Dunn, to play with the General Motors-Holdens' football team that was coached by Austin Robertson.

-He was still playing in 1939.
+He was still at play in 1939.